cdown/chrisdown.name/_posts_todo/2017-11-29-fps-gaming-tips-from-a-former-pro.md

 - choosing the right mouse
     - mx518 was my first, then razer deathadder old version, now g400
     - angle snap
+        - open paint, draw some straight lines and see if they come out straight
     - accel (neg and pos)
     - prediction
     - suggestions